HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

         The contents of the file are loaded line by line thus `"page":X` has to be defined for each object.

     Unless you clear the page first, the objects will be updated.

+**openhasp.command**
+:   Wraps up any [command](../../commands.md) so that it can be called against the _entity_id_ of the plate.
+Useful in Automations and Blueprints.

-Check out the example automations for further information on how to use the services within Home Assistant.
+Check out the example automations for further information on how to use these services within Home Assistant.

 ## Send jsonl files from Home Assistant